by Carolyn Thomas ♥ @HeartSisters

 It turns out that as we get older (particularly after age 50), our life stories tend to become more positive, and sometimes a little simpler, too, says Dr. McAdams.
 It’s called the positivity bias in aging.

 That statement made me wonder, as a person well past 50, how we will one day look back on the COVID-19 crisis and describe our experience during the pandemic.
-We’re still in the thick of it, of course (despite the dangerous pronouncements of ignorant politicians and their conspiracy-theorist supporters), but will we one day look back on this time and describe it differently than we do right now, or will it depend on whether we are the patients or the front-line healthcare professionals or the journalists writing about it?
+Will we one day look back on this time and describe it differently than we do right now, or will our response depend on whether we are the patients or the family of patients or the front-line healthcare professionals or the conspiracy theorists who didn’t believe the pandemic was real – or the journalists writing about it?

 Researcher Dr. Laura Carstensen at Stanford explains positivity bias as the realization that we don’t have a lot of time left in life.
 As we get older, and the end is approaching, it’s as if we start saying: “What good is it going to do me to obsess over all the negatives?
 Maybe it’s better for me to focus on the positive.”